 Ayushmann Khurrana Opens Up About Winning His First National Film Award!

-Ayushmann Khurrana is happy that his aspiration to work with credible directors on stories that don't have a reference point in Hindi cinema helped him win his first National Film Award for best actor.
-Sriram Raghvan's Andhadhun and Amit Sharma-directed Badhaai Ho, featuring Ayushmann in the lead, were two of the biggest hits of 2018 making the actor one of the most bankable and consistent performers from the current lot of Bollywood.
+Ayushmann Khurrana is happy that his aspiration to work with credible directors on stories that don't have a reference point in Hindi cinema helped him win his first National Film Award for Best Actor.
+Sriram Raghvan's Andhadhun and Amit Sharma-directed Badhaai Ho, featuring Ayushmann in the lead, were two of the biggest hits of 2018, making the actor one of the most bankable and consistent performers from the current lot of Bollywood.

-Badhaai Ho won the best popular film providing wholesome entertainment award alongside Ayushmann's best actor honour for Andhadhun.
-He shared the best actor award with Vicky Kaushal, who was recognised for his role in Uri: The Surgical Strike.
+Badhaai Ho won the Best Popular Film Providing Wholesome Entertainment award alongside Ayushmann's Best Actor honour for Andhadhun.
+He shared the Best Actor award with Vicky Kaushal, who was recognised for his role in Uri: The Surgical Strike.

 "Aspiration to do something normal and different helped in my success.
 I always wanted to do something which didn't have a reference point in cinema.
 When people see the trailer, they should feel like 'this is something I haven't seen before'.
 And I always wanted to work with credible directors.
 It didn't matter if they were established," Ayushmann told PTI in an interview.

 The 34-year-old actor was shooting for an ad film when he got to know about his National Award win.
 He said he didn't get the time to express his feelings initially and is still trying to process it.
 "This award is something which is announced publicly.
 It is not like any other awards where you are sitting in the audience and get to know about it.
 You are prepared.
-But for this win I was not prepared at all."
+But for this win, I was not prepared at all."

 View this post on Instagram